ecluse:ecluse-core

 serveAdmissionWaitMicros :: Int Source #

-How long an operation finding the cap busy waits for a slot before it is refused: deliberately equal to the shed path's Retry-After: 1 hint, so a refusal only ever reaches a client that has already waited one full retry interval in-process, where the wait is a blocked green thread instead of a wire round trip.
+How long an operation finding the cap busy waits for a slot before it is refused: the shared admissionWaitMicros budget, equal to the shed path's Retry-After: 1 hint.

 Internals exported for testing